ghuertaramos/ENMOD/Tutorial.md

  *Mammillaria haageana*

-- For this tutorial will use the working directory `Mammillaria` :
+- We will use the working directory `Mammillaria` :

 `home/user/documents/Mammillaria`